ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 Licenses are to be paid in advance and are valid for one year from the day the full payment is received.
 There is no automatic renewal.

 The cost of the license depends on the number of mailboxes:
 - Each mailbox in your environment, for which an exclusive feature shall be used, needs a license.
-This includes shared mailboxes (one license per shared mailbox, no matter how may users access it).
+This includes shared mailboxes (one license per shared mailbox, no matter how many users access it).
-- The mailboxes do not need to be named, you just have to define at least one Active Directory or Graph group containing the mailboxes, and the maximum number of recursive members for each group.
+- The mailboxes do not need to be named, you just have to define at least one Active Directory or Entra ID/Azure AD group containing the mailboxes, and the maximum number of recursive members for each group.

 The net price in EUR currently is **1.50 € per mailbox and year**, with a minimum total sum of 100 € net per license period.